GabeStah/Airbrake.io/Exceptions/.NET/AIrbrake.ServiceModel.EndpointNotFoundException/text.md

   IsFaulted: True
 ```

-Ah hah, there we see our good friend the `EndpointNotFoundException` popup.
-As the error message indicates, the specific reason for a thrown `EndpointNotFoundException` could be for a variety of reasons, but typically is because the provided `endpoint.address` value in `App.config` is incorrect.
+Ah hah!
+Here we see our good friend the `EndpointNotFoundException` popup.
+As the error message indicates, the specific reason for a thrown `EndpointNotFoundException` could be any of a variety of reasons, but typically it's is because the provided `endpoint.address` value in `App.config` is incorrect.

 To get the most out of your own applications and to fully manage any and all .NET Exceptions, check out the <a class="js-cta-utm" href="https://airbrake.io/languages/net_bug_tracker?utm_source=blog&amp;utm_medium=end-post&amp;utm_campaign=airbrake-net">Airbrake .NET Bug Handler</a>, offering real-time alerts and instantaneous insight into what went wrong with your .NET code, along with built-in support for a variety of popular development integrations including: JIRA, GitHub, Bitbucket, and much more.